 5. No access to guarantor's propertySolution - incorporate a charging clause.
 By incorporating a charging clause into your organisation's personal guarantee, this will enable your organisation's debt in a guarantor's property.

-If you are struggling to reclaim unpaid debts, or are seeking assistance with your organisation's Credit Application Form, please contact a member of Shine's Insolvency and Debt Recovery division today.
+If you are seeking assistance with your organisation's Credit Application Form, please contact a member of Shine's Insolvency team today.

 Click here for more insolvency and debt recovery news.

 Written by Shine Lawyers.
 Last modified: June 28, 2017.